Adaptive Time Series Reasoning via Segment Selection: Conclusion

 \algoname is an RL approach that trains models to select task-relevant temporal segments while they reason toward an answer.
 Unlike prior methods that encode the full time series into a fixed representation, \algoname interleaves segment selection with multi-step reasoning at inference time.
 On six benchmarks, \algoname improves over strong LLMs, vision-language models, and time-series reasoning models.

-\xhdr{Limitations} \algoname incurs an additional inference cost due to iterative segment selection during reasoning.
-Furthermore, our evaluation focuses on univariate time-series tasks.
-Extending the framework to multivariate signals and irregular sampling remains an important direction for future work.
+\xhdr{Limitations} \algoname incurs additional inference cost due to its iterative controller-reasoner interaction, which requires multiple model calls per question rather than a single forward pass.
+We quantify this cost relative to single-pass baselines in Appendix~\ref{app:inference_cost}.
+Finally, our evaluation focuses on univariate time-series tasks, extending the framework to multivariate signals and irregular sampling remains an important direction for future work.